Why Reading Choice Matters: the Research on Independent Reading

 Deep reading is an active mental exercise, not a passive one (Washington University study).

 Reading, particularly of literary fiction, seems to increase empathy.
-See The New School study or this compelling summary from Signature Magazine.
+See The New School study.
 Science Magazine reports that reading improves Theory of Mind, which is the understanding that other people hold beliefs and desires different from your own, and authors like Chimamanda Ngozi Adichie remind us that stories are a key way of understanding one another’s complicated lives.
 Maryanne Wolf makes this argument beautifully in her new book Reader, Come Home: The Reading Brain in a Digital World.
 When we lose reading, we lose the “cognitive patience” to enter someone else’s world.

 Lastly, the budding field of Bibliotherapy maintains that reading is a key factor of mental well-being, that the ability to construct nuanced stories, including our own story, is a part of creating identity, part of creating the self.
 The American Library Association offers several resources on the topic.
 Or you can read these overviews from The New Yorker and the BBC (“Can You Read Yourself Happy?”)
 For a more in-depth discussion, see Janet Alsup’s A Case for Teaching Literature in the Secondary School: Why Reading Fiction Matters in an Age of Scientific Objectivity and Standardization (Routledge 2015).